-What are the key features of our home paternity test?
+What are the Key Features of the Home Paternity test?

-Results will be issued within 3 to 5 working days from the moment we receive your samples at the laboratory.
+Results will be issued within 3 to 5 working days from receipt of your samples at the laboratory.
 Results for home paternity testing will be sent to you by email unless otherwise requested (additional charges may apply).

-All home paternity tests are performed by our ISO17025 accredited laboratory which has performed over 250,000 DNA tests to date.
-You can therefore rest assured that your test is being performed under the strictest of guidelines.
+All home paternity tests are performed by an ISO17025 accredited laboratory which has performed over 250,000 DNA tests to date.
+You can, therefore, rest assured that your test is being performed under the strictest of guidelines.

 The Human Tissue Act

 It is important to be aware that in the UK the Human Tissue Act regulates the collection and analysis of any human tissue.
 In order to send a sample for analysis, the person or donor of that sample must give their consent in writing in order for us to test their sample.
 Furthermore, in order to be fully compliant with the Human Tissue Act, the donor of the sample must also be made aware of how their DNA sample will be used.
 Failure to comply with the Human Tissue Act is a criminal offence.